G1utam123/K8s-Spring-Boot/README.md

 1. Install Docker Desktop and enable kubernetes service

+Note : For new versions of Docker Desktop, run the below command

+Spring Cloud Kubernetes requires access to Kubernetes API in order to be able to retrieve a list of addresses of pods running for a single service.
+If you use Kubernetes you should just execute the following command:

+> kubectl create clusterrolebinding admin --clusterrole=cluster-admin --serviceaccount=default:default

 2. execute the below steps to run the applications on K8s
 kubectl create deployment  simple-rest-api --image=jbossramana/microservices:simple
 kubectl expose deployment simple-rest-api --type=LoadBalancer --port=8080